The Best Charcoal Smokers for 2023

 You do end up paying a lot more for the versatility though.
 The mid-priced Kamado Joe costs 3x as much as a

 The famous big green egg can cost even more.
 And that’s before you add in the extra accessories you need.
 For example, to even consider indirect style cooking (e.g. smoking) you need to buy a deflector plate.

 The bottom line, if you want a versatile grill/smoker and don’t mind paying extra then Kamado style smokers are a great choice.

 example smoker – Oklahoma Joe

-In this style of smoker follow the same general design principles.
+This style of smoker follows the same general design principles.
 A horizontal barrel shaped cooking chamber with a lid.
 This is connected to a smaller chamber or firebox on one end.
 This is what the “offset” in the name refers to.